sudomf/tailwind-job/README.md

 #### How to create and use a component

 All components should be at `src/components`.
-You just need to create a file with `.html`extenssion.
+You just need to create a file with `.html` extension.

 Example: